The Last Golden Eagle of England

 Golden Eagles Today

-Today conservationists are attempting to reintroduce Golden Eagle to the south of the Scottish borders.
-Before Golden Eagle pair for life they like to explore new territories.
-So it is quite possible some young chicks may venture south to The Lake District… The last I heard, some Golden Eagles had been spotted in Northumberland… So who knows… Any day soon we might have Golden Eagles soaring above the Lakeland mountains once again!
+Today conservationists are attempting to reintroduce golden eagle to the south of the Scottish borders.
+Before golden eagle pair for life they like to explore new territories.
+So it is quite possible some young chicks may venture south to The Lake District… The last I heard, some golden eagles had been spotted in Northumberland… So who knows… Any day soon we might have majestic golden eagles soaring above the Lakeland mountains once again!

 Next